How to watch San Francisco Giants vs. Oakland A’s

-The San Francisco Giants welcome the Oakland Athletics to Oracle Park tonight as the two kick off the first leg of the Bay Bridge Series.
+The San Francisco Giants and Oakland Athletics wrap up part one of the Bay Bridge Series today at Oracle Park.

-The Giants are finally home from a long, but ultimately quite successful road trip, but they sent today’s starting pitcher, Carlos Rodón, home a day early so he would be rested for his start.
-Rodón has been fantastic this season so far.
-In his first three starts, he’s only allowed two runs on eight hits, with 29 strikeouts to six walks in 17 innings pitched.

-He’ll be facing off against right hander Daulton Jefferies, a Northern California native and graduate of UC Berkeley.
-Jefferies has also had a strong start to the season, in his first three starts, he’s allowed only two runs on 12 hits, with nine strikeouts and three walks in 15 innings pitched.
+It will be another bullpen day for the Giants, with Sam Long once again getting the start.
+It’s worked so far.
+In 5.2 innings of work this season, Long has allowed only three hits, one walk, and zero runs, striking out five.
+Long is, obviously, not a starter, and he just opened Monday’s game, so I would imagine he will be unlikely to go past the first inning.
+This could potentially be another opportunity for Jakob Junis to have another turn in both long relief, and Long relief.

 Lineups